ydahal1/ydahal1/jokes.md

-1. Why did the software developer go broke?
+1. Why did the software engineer go broke?
 Because he lost his domain in a bet!

-2. Why do programmers prefer dark mode?
-Because light attracts bugs!
+2. Why was the computer cold?
+It left its Windows open!

-3. Why did the hacker bring a ladder to the data center?
-He wanted to reach the cloud!
+3. Why did the cybersecurity specialist bring a ladder to work?
+To reach the top-level encryption!

-4. Why did the cybersecurity expert bring a pencil and paper to bed?
-Because they wanted to have secure dreams!
+4. Why do programmers always mix up Christmas and Halloween?
+Because Oct 31 == Dec 25!

 [
-Tue Dec 12 01:12:12 UTC 2023
+Wed Dec 13 01:11:48 UTC 2023
  ]